hunteryt17/Final_Robotics/README.md

 ## Challenges

 One of the main challenges we had was identifying the scope of our project.
 Especially at the beginning we were having trouble deciding how the reward system and reinforcement learning should work.
 We were eventually able to resolve the issue by taking a step back and first clearly defining the actions we intended on implementing.
 From that we were able to more concretely figure out what we needed the user interface and learning algorithm to do.
+Moreover, with the learning algorithm, we had to tinker with many variables, like the alpha, gamma, reward scaling, and convergence threshold, to get the RoboDog to learn at a semi-reasonable speed and to also make convergence remotely possible.

 Another major challenge that we faced throughout the project was defining the world and making sure that everything loaded correctly in it.
 For example,